Avuxo/APM/README.md

 // do stuff

-var finishHeap = finishHeap(); // finish heap check and diff the two console.log(finishHeap);
+var finishHeap = startHeap.stop(); // finish heap check and diff the two console.log(finishHeap);
 ```

 When not using the express middleware, time checks are not performed.
 This can easily be implemented with a number of timing packages or through the use of the Javascript `Date.now()` functionality.

+Furthermore, heap size checks are not performed, but this can also be accessed natively in Node.js.
+Use the `process.memoryUsage()` function to get this information.

 ## Purpose